Dora Meeson: Early life and education

 Dora Meeson was born on 7 August 1869 to Amelia (née Kipling) and John Meeson in Hawthorn, Victoria.
 Her father, an English schoolmaster, had moved to Melbourne in 1860 and married Amelia Kipling in 1861.
 He established Hawthorn Grammar School and sold it around 1880 before relocating the family to London.
 There, he studied law and eventually became a barrister.

 In London, the Meeson family then moved to Dunedin, New Zealand c.
 1879.
 It was during this time that Dora Meeson began her artistic career.
 Also, while studying at the Canterbury College School of Art, Meeson was witness to the suffrage movement and signed the petition which was forwarded to the New Zealand Parliament.
 She attended the Slade School in London, studying under Henry Tonks and alongside notable fellow student Augustus John.
 In 1895, she applied for special entry to the painting classes at the National Gallery School in Melbourne.
 Despite not having completed the usual apprenticeship in the Drawing classes, she was accepted as an advanced student by the Master, Bernard Hall and the family returned to Melbourne later in 1895, enabling Meeson to study therel.

+National Gallery of Victoria Art School students in 1896, with Dora Meeson in middle row second from left, and George Coates in back row, 4th from left.

 At the National Gallery School, Dora met her future husband, George Coates.
 They both participated in a poster competition on the theme of "Minerva," with Dora Meeson winning the prize.
 Coates and Meeson both contended for a scholarship to study at the Académie Julian in Paris.
 Ultimately, Coates received the scholarship and Meeson did not, and her family financed her studies in Paris.
 They planned to reunite on the other side of the world.

 George Coates and David Davies travelled to London, while the Meeson family coincidentally returned to live in London in the same year.
 Dora and George then journeyed to Paris, where they enrolled at Julian's School of Art under the tutelage of Jean Paul Laurens and Benjamin Constant.
 They spent three years in Paris, immersing themselves in the art scene and admiring the works of prominent artists such as Fantin-Latour, Puvis de Chavannes, Auguste Renoir, Armand Guillaumin, and Auguste Rodin.
 Dora Meeson particularly felt a sense of belonging in Paris and was impressed by Claude Monet's exhibition showcasing various atmospheric effects of Rouen Cathedral.

 Dora made significant progress at Julian's, winning First Prize in the Concours de Torse d'Homme and Second Prize in the Concours de Torse de Femme in 1898, while Coates received no awards that time.
 In 1899, both Dora and George had their works exhibited at the Paris Old Salon.